 Teaching

-This page lists the topics I have taught, spanning my time at Leeds, Cambridge, and Kings.
+This page lists the material I have taught, spanning my time at NYU, Leeds, Cambridge, and KCL.

-• I supervised for the second year ‘Ethics’ paper at Cambridge, including environmental ethics.
+• In Semester 2 of 25/26, I will be teaching the first year intro to ethics course at Leeds.
+We will cover key normative theories, some metaethics, and applied topics.
+Whilst at Cambridge, I supervised for the second year ‘Ethics’ paper.
 I’ve also supervised MPhil essays and dissertations on metaethics and moral phenomenology.
 I have lectured on various historical perspectives on ethics including Aristotelian ethics, Hume's ethics, Kantian ethics, and the ethical theories of Weil, Murdoch, and Beauvoir.

-• I have lectured on various historical perspectives in political philosophy including those of Plato, Hobbes, Kant, Marx, The Frankfurt School and Foucault.
+• In Semester 2 of 2025/6, I will lecture for the first year intro to political philosophy module at Leeds.
+We will cover foundational issues as well as applied topics such as free speech and immigration.
+I will also teach the third year feminist philosophy module in Semester 1 2025/6.
+I have also lectured on various historical perspectives in political philosophy including those of Plato, Hobbes, Kant, Marx, The Frankfurt School and Foucault.
 At Cambridge, I also taught and examined contemporary political philosophy including topics from the philosophy of gender and contemporary feminist thought.

 • I lectured for the ‘Wittgenstein and his Successors’ paper at Cambridge.
 This 12-lecture series focused on the Philosophical Investigations as well as thematic connections between the text and later figures, including Murdoch and Diamond.